Simplified IRS Form 3115 Preparation

 We are available to collaborate with your CPA or tax return preparer, ensuring that Form 3115 is completed with accuracy.
 You or your CPA are responsible for signing and filing the form.

-Correct Deprecation Methods
+Correct Depreciation Methods

 If you've used the wrong depreciation method in the past, we help you correct it and recover missed deductions.